 surname Greenacre was derived from the expression "of the green acre" or "green acres."
 Literally the name means "green field."

 at Twiston, a township, in the chapelry of Downham, parish of Whalley, union of Clitheroe, Higher division of the

 of Blackburn.
 "In the 1st of Edward III., when the Hall existed, the property was possessed by Richard de Greenacres; a successor of whom, Sir Richard Greenacres, left a daughter that married into the Worsley family, through whom the estate passed to the family of Starkie."

-This web page shows only a small excerpt of our Greenacre research.Another 169 words (12 lines of text) covering the years 1455, 1487 and 1901 are included under the topic Early Greenacre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Greenacre research.Another 85 words (6 lines of text) covering the years 1455, 1487 and 1901 are included under the topic Early Greenacre History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Greenacres, Greenaker, Geenakers, Grinacres, Grinakers, Grenacres and many more.